kaltura/DeveloperPortalDocs/documentation/player-sdk/Kaltura-iOS-player-API-Base-Methods.md

  @abstract      Initiates playback of the current item. (required)

  If playback was previously paused, this method resumes playback where it left off; otherwise, this method plays the first available item, from the beginning.
- If a Kaltura player is not prepared for playback when you call this method, this method first prepares the Kaltura player and then starts playback.
+ If a Kaltura Player is not prepared for playback when you call this method, this method first prepares the Kaltura Player and then starts playback.
 To minimize playback delay, call the prepareToPlay method before you call this method.
  */
 - (void)play;
 ```